Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 #Hierarchical Finite State Machine

-â€?
-As we all know, state machine is a very common design pattern.
+â€‹		As we all know, state machine is a very common design pattern.
 Here provide a powerful and easy-to-use Godot plugin for Hierarchical Finite State Machine with visual editing.

 # Features